Searchable and sortable table of all posts

 ---|---|---|---|---|

-OM1 for Birds in Flight – better than the A9? | Is the OM1 a big improvement on the EM1x, and can it compete with cameras like the Sony A9?
+OM1 for Birds in Flight – as good as the A9? | Is the Olympus OM1 a big improvement on the EM1x, and can it compete with cameras like the Sony A9?
 I got my spiffy new OM Digital Solutions OM1 camera in early March 2022, and have been wanting to try it out on some intensive bird in flight action.
-Once the half-term and having fun with Grandkids period was over, I … | 2022/04/25 | Equipment tests | 2022-04-25 17:41:07 |
+Once the half-term and having fun with Grandkids period was over, … | 2022/04/25 | Equipment tests | 2022-04-25 17:41:07 |

 Getting the best from On1 Photo Raw and Lightroom Classic | On1 Photo Raw is a post processing program that in my opinion exceeds the capabilities of Lightroom Classic in many ways.
 It’s become my default software for both birds in flight and landscape/seascape work.
 However, I have been using Lightroom classic for 15 years and it houses my complete portfolio and provides unmatched workflow and metadata capabilities and is the … | 2022/04/03 | Technique | 2022-04-03 16:01:18 |